EclecticGriffin/website/content/blog/2024-03-15_audio-editing.md

 wondering why a bunch of mics say "cardioid" and what that means.
 In this case it refers to the *capture pattern* of the microphone which is the shape of the region around the microphone in which it can pick up sound.
-There are a number of different patterns, and some mics allow more than one, with cardioid patterns tend to be the most common.
+There are a number of different patterns, and some mics allow more than one, but cardioid patterns tend to be the most common.
 In this case, the microphone picks up sound in a heart-shaped region, hence the name, with most of the pickup being in front of the mic with the region tailing off around the sides and back.
 These microphones